githubEdit

 Measurement Approach & Logic

-Commanders Act Consent Analysis measures privacy banner interactions based on visitors/traffic, not unique users.
+Commanders Act Consent Analysis measures privacy banner interactions based on visitors or traffic, not unique users.

 A 1st party cookie TCPID is set to deduplicate actions.